-Never give human medications to your dog without checking with your veterinarian.
+• Never give human medications to your dog without checking with your veterinarian.

-ECG screening for susceptible breeds
+ECG screening

-Boxers, Doberman Pinscers, English Cocker Spaniels and all the giant breeds of dogs are prone to a heart condition called cardiomyopathy.
+Boxers, Doberman pinschers, English cocker spaniels and all the giant breeds of dogs are prone to a heart condition called cardiomyopathy.
 Up to half of all dogs of these breeds will eventually develop the disease.
 In cardiomyopathy the heart muscle thins and deteriorates, eventually leading to heart failure.